C-V-Malavika/Algorithms_and_Data_Structures/README.md

   - Implementation of N-Queens, Sum of Subsets and Hamiltonian Cycle problems using Backtracking
   - Implementation of Kruskals Minimum Spanning Tree algorithm
   - Implementation of Stable Marriage and Max Flow problems using Iterative Improvement
-  - Implementation of Travelling Salesman problem using Approximation Algorithm
+  - Implementation of Travelling Salesman and 0/1 Knapsack problem using Approximation Algorithm